felixge/node-fake/Readme.md

 This is accomplished by combining the following three classes.

-* `Sandbox`: Allows you to load any piece of JavaScript code into an isolated and pre-configured environment.
 * `Scene`: Allows you to stub, mock and fake methods as well as defining the order in which you expect them to be called.